rafaeldandrea/mole-rats/README.md

 Folder Health-Points-Model contains a makefile that controls series of python files running the health points simulation.

-To reproduce simulation results from the Health Points Model, simply run the makefile with the command 'make' or tune experiment parameters by updating the makefile using the instructions contained within
+To reproduce simulation results from the Health Points Model, simply run the makefile with the command 'make' or tune experiment parameters by updating the makefile using the instructions contained within.
+Outputs will be saved to the folders labeled 'config_files', 'csv', 'data', and 'graphs'.